March 14, 2014

 Innovation & Creative Problem Solving, with Gregg Fraley

 On the 6th episode of "The Innovation Engine" podcast, we delve into the intersection of innovation and creative problem solving with Gregg Fraley.
 Among the topics Greg discusses are the Osborn-Parnes model of Creative Problem Solving (CPS) and how to strike the necessary balance between science and creativity to drive innovation.

 Gregg is the founding partner and chief solver at KILN Ideas, a boutique consultancy that applies cultural trend intelligence products and new ideation techniques to achieve breakthrough ideas for their clients.
 He is a well-known speaker and has presented his thoughts at TEDxNASA, TEDxStorment, FUSE, and the Creative Problem Solving Institute.
-He blogs on innovation-themed topics regularly on his own website, as well as on Kilnco.com, and for the last 2 years he has been named as one of the top 40 innovation bloggers in the world by Innovation Excellence.com.
+He blogs on innovation-themed topics regularly on his own website, and for the last 2 years he has been named as one of the top 40 innovation bloggers in the world by Innovation Excellence.com.